 Hashweh, on the other hand, means stuffing.
 But in this recipe, you do not need to stuff it into any ingredient.
 They are simply a one-pot treat with rice that provides you with the most comforting feeling when consuming it.

-If you have a rice cooker at home, be sure that you already know the rice and water ratio in a rice cooker to avoid too-soft or too-hard rice.
+If you have a rice cooker at home, be sure you are familiar with the appropriate rice-to-water ratio to avoid too-soft or too-hard rice.
 And don’t forget to top your food with pine nuts, raisins, and a bit of parsley.

 Nowadays, each nation has its Kafta ideas with different shapes like cylinders, balls, or patties.
 But beef Kafta is the most traditional style of Lebanese people, including few ingredients like ground beef, parsley, onions, and spices.